 3000 Connecticut Ave., NW; multiple farmers market locations

 This nut-free and allergy-friendly bakery hand-rolls and boils Kosher bagels in several flavors, including poppy, sesame, onion, salt, and everything.
+They’ve recently gotten into the bagel sandwich game, and you’ll find classics like egg-stuffed breakfast bagels alongside vegan Reubens.
 In addition to the Woodley Park shop, bagels and cream cheeses are sold at five farmers markets in DC, Maryland, and Virginia.

 Big Bear Cafe

 1700 First St., NW

 There’s a reason Sunday morning bagels often sell out from this Bloomingdale cafe—the rustic rounds are made with Castle Valley Mill stone-ground flour and roasted on red-oak planks in the wood-burning oven, giving them a uniquely delicious flavor.
 You can pre-order them individually with cream cheese and/or house gin-cured smoked salmon.

 Leave it to James Beard award-winning baker Mark Furstenberg to nail the classic bagel.
 His cafe’s offerings are hand-rolled, boiled in malt-sweetened water, and baked at the Van Ness shop.
 They can be ordered individually or fashioned into sandwiches with gravlax, arugula, and pickled onions, or hummus and veggies.